EndCryptor, S/MIME and PGP under attack

 In S/MIME and PGP the public keys are changed usually at intervals of years.

 In EndCryptor at the beginning of the email exchange the user published long term public keys are responsible for the protection of the email.
-EndCryptor puts inside the first encrypted emails newly created short term public keys that initialize the patented protocol that continuously changes internal short term public keys when emails are being exchanged.
+EndCryptor puts inside the first encrypted emails newly created short term public keys that initialize the patented protocol that continuously exchanges internal short term public keys when emails are being exchanged.

 Suppose now that Alice starts communicating with Bob using EndCryptor and sends an encrypted email to Bob using Bob's long term public key.
 After receiving the email Bob replies to it.
 Later an adversary finds out Bob's long term private key.
 In EndCryptor only the first Alice's email to Bob can be decrypted by the adversary whereas the traditional systems expose all Alice's later emails to Bob which were sent to Bob’s public key.